> Quick Access Popup – Quick Introduction ( 5 min.)

 Now, you can’t resist to customize your popup menu?
 Adding your own folders, applications, documents, web links or FTP site is very easy.

-- Open the QAP popup menu (middle mouse button or Windows + W) and choose the Settings menu.
+- Open the QAP popup menu (Middle Mouse Button or Windows + W) and choose the Customize menu.

-- In the Settings window, click the Add button, select the type of favorite to add and click Continue.
+- In the Customize window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.

 - In the Add Favorite window, enter the menu name and the path to your favorite folder, application or document.
 There are plenty of options to discover in the other tabs but all you need to enter is in the first one justly named Basic Settings.